ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 To be able to decide which feature measurements are mean or standard deviation type we need to have names for features.
 These are found in file UCI HAR Dataset/features.txt.
 This file contais 561 rows (one for each feature) and each row has two values: numeric column index referring a column in feature measurent file (UCI HAR Dataset/train/X_train.txt and UCI HAR Dataset/test/X_test.txt) and textual feature name matching to that column.

 When feature names are read into data.frame we are using grep and regular expression to find out all feature names containing string 'std()' or 'mean()' somewhere in the feature name.
 Set of feature names found with this logic is measurements that is requested in step 2.
+Grep command returns indexes of features whose name matches to regular expression filter.

-**NOTE** *Additional vectors (see UCI HAR Dataset/features_info.txt for gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean and tBodyGyroJerkMean) are intentionally left out (regular expression dicards these since they dont have '()' after feature name).
+**NOTE** *Additional vectors (see UCI HAR Dataset/features_info.txt for gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean and tBodyGyroJerkMean) are intentionally left out (regular expression discards these since they dont have '()' after feature name).
 Decision to leave these vectors out is based on interpretation of information in features_info.txt and features.txt where it can be seen that these additional vectors are present only in last 7 features as a parameter for angle() feature.
-Similarly features having meanFreq() in their name is also left out since features_info.txt clearly gives this features different meaning than clear mean() value calculation.*
+Similarly features having meanFreq() in their name is also left out since features_info.txt clearly gives this features different meaning than plain mean() value calculation.*

+After calculating indexes for requested features we create new data frame subsetting the data frame created in Step 1 with calculated index positions of requested features.

 **README.md** (this file): Overview of all files in this directory